LBCrion/sfwbar/doc/sfwbar.rst

   prefix, i.e. ``group cols = 1``.
 The properties supported for groups are cols, rows, style, css, title_width, labels, icons.

+``pager`` widget may contain the following options

+preview = [true|false]
+  specifies whether workspace previews are displayed on mouse hover over pager buttons

+sort = [true|false]
+  setting of whether pager items should be sorted.
+If the items are not sorted, user can sort them manually via drag-and-drop mechanism.
+  Items are sorted by default, set this to false to enable drag-and-drop.

+primary_axis = [rows|columns]
+  specifies a primary axis for sorting items, i.e. will the next item be placed to the right or below it's sibling.

+pins = <string list>
+  a list of "pinned" workspaces.
+These will show up in the pager even if the workspace is empty.
+I.e. ``pins = "1", "2", "3", "4";``

+rows = <number>
+  a number of rows in a pager.

+cols = <number>
+  a number of columns in a pager.
+  If both rows and cols are specified, rows will be used.
+If neither is specified, the default is rows=1

+``tray`` widget may contain the following options

+rows = <number>
+  a number of rows in a pager.

+cols = <number>
+  a number of columns in a pager.
+  If both rows and cols are specified, rows will be used.
+If neither is specified, the default is rows=1

+sort = [true|false]
+  setting of whether tray items should be sorted.
+If the items are not sorted, user can sort them manually via drag-and-drop mechanism.
+  Items are sorted by default, set this to false to enable drag-and-drop.

+primary_axis = [rows|columns]
+  specifies a primary axis for sorting items, i.e. will the next item be placed to the right or below it's sibling.

-``Layout`` objects may have the following options
+``bar`` objects may have the following options

+edge = <direction>
+  Specifies the edge against which the bar should be positioned.
+The valid values are `top`, `left`, `right`, `bottom`;

+size = <number|string>
+  set size of the bar (width for top or bottom bar, height for left or right bar).
+The argument is a number, specifying the size in pixels or a string.
+  I.e. "800" for 800 pixels or "50%" for 50% of screen size

+halign = <alignment>
+  specified horizonal alignment of the bar if the bar occupies less than 100% of the monitor.
+The valid values are `start`, `center`, `end`;

+valign = <alignment>
+  specified vertical alignment of the bar if the bar occupies less than 100% of the monitor.
+The valid values are `start`, `center`, `end`;

-sensor <timeout>
+sensor = <number>
-  Specify whether the bar should be hidden once the pointer leaves the bar window (autohide).
+  Specifies the interval after the pointer leaves the bar before the bar is hidden (autohide mode).
 Once hidden, the bar will popup again if the pointer touches the sensor located along the screen edge along which the bar is placed.
 A numeric value specifies the bar pop-down delay in milliseconds.
   If the timeout is zero, the bar will always be visible.

+sensor_delay = <number>
+  Specifies the interval after the pointer enters the bar sensor area and the hidden bar pops back up.
+This property is ignore if the `sensor` proeprty is not specified.

-size = <string>
+transition = <number>
-  set size of the bar (width for top or bottom bar, height for left or right bar).
-The argument is a string.
-I.e. "800" for 800 pixels or "50%" for 50% of screen size
+  Speficies the transition period (in milliseconds) for bar appearance animation.

 monitor = <string>
   assign bar to a given monitor.
 The  monitor name can be prefixed by